How much do ALL-ON-4 Implants cost?

 Is ALL-ON-4 Cost Worth The Potential Risks and Problems

-The are valid concern when a $24,000 payment has been made for a ALL-ON-4 procedure.
+It is a valid concern when a $24,000 payment has been made for a ALL-ON-4 procedure.
 All types of oral surgery carry some amount of risk, and although the success rate for dental implants is around 95%, different potential problems are possible and a small percentage will fail - which can be

 It is vitally important for anyone with dental implants to make sure they are thoroughly cleaned frequently in order to keep them free from plaque and food debris.
 Regular check-ups and professional cleanings are also essential.
 With proper planning and care, the risks can be minimized.
 All-on-4 dental implants is a very specialized procedure so it is important to make sure you chose the right dentist who has great credentials and the proper training and experience.